lugovalexa/Projects-CV/README.md

 **6. Project "Stress detection"**

 Task:
-Detect moments of pre-stress, stres, post-stress and no-stress from biological signals data coming from wearables "Empatica E4".
+Detect moments of pre-stress, stress, post-stress and no-stress from biological signals data coming from wearables "Empatica E4".
 Data as well as the part of code dedicated to stress analysis is not available for this project due to data non-disclosure agreementБ

 **7. Project "Twitter data"**